-Analysis | What to know from the NFL draft: It’s a 7-on-7 league, and everyone’s chasing the Chiefs
+Analysis | What to know from the NFL draft: It’s a seven-on-seven league, and everyone’s chasing the Chiefs

 With their other first-round pick, the 49ers took Brandon Aiyuk, an Arizona State wide receiver whose speed and run-after-the-catch ability fits Kyle Shanahan’s scheme perfectly.
 In their biggest move, they dealt a fifth-round pick and next year’s third-rounder to the Washington Redskins for Trent Williams, giving them an all-pro left tackle to replace Joe Staley, who announced his retirement Saturday.

 The 49ers also added late-round draft capital by dealing excess skill players Matt Breida and Marquise Goodwin.
 But they added three crucial players who will help right away.
-Their path will not get any easier, especially after the excellent additions that NFC West Arizona made.
-But they’ve got the roster for another January run.
+Their path will not get any easier, especially after the excellent additions that NFC West rival Arizona has made.
+But they have the roster for another January run.

 Read more on the NFL: